Derrick-ndemo/alx-higher_level_programming/README.md

 # Zen (Python)

 >Not sure if C has taught me to think like a programmer or python is just really easy.
+LOL.

 <details>
 <summary>The Zen of Python, by Tim Peters</summary>